METALS-Copper steadies as traders eye U.S.-China trade talks

 TRADE TALKS: U.S. and Chinese officials are meeting for the first face-to-face talks since the two countries agreed in December to a 90-day truce in a trade war that investors fear will curb global economic growth.

-U.S. Secretary of State Wilbur Ross on Monday said that a good settlement was likely on immediate trade issues but an agreement on structural trade issues and enforcement would be harder.
+China said on Monday it had the “good faith” to work with the United States to resolve trade frictions.

-China said it had the “good faith” to work with the United States to resolve trade frictions.
+U.S. Secretary of State Wilbur Ross said a good settlement was likely on immediate trade issues but an agreement on structural trade issues and enforcement would be harder.

 CHINESE ECONOMY: The talks come after China’s central bank on Friday said it was cutting reserve requirements for banks for the fifth time in a year, freeing up $116 billion for new lending.